jzhou316/Post-DeepSeek-R1_LLM-RL/README.md

 -> Test-time scaling for coding

+> [!note]
+> _Joe: If we think about test time computing promoted by OpenAI o1, Deepmind [AlphaCode](https://deepmind.google/discover/blog/competitive-programming-with-alphacode/) in 2022 already used test-time scaling to do a lot of sampling and selection to boost the performance of competitive coding._

 #### Scaling Laws (all kinds of)

 [(2024 Feb) Scaling Laws for Downstream Task Performance in Machine Translation](https://arxiv.org/abs/2402.04177)